-This report was drawn up in accordance with the relevant international guidelines and best practices, with the Global Reporting Initiative (GRI) G3 guideline being the most important.
-The current degree to which the G3 guideline has been applied is ranked at B+, on a scale of A to C. The ‘+’ means that the information has been audited by a third party.
-The GRI reference table is included and shows where in this report information can be found about the indicators relevant to our business operations.
-The GRI sector supplement for airport companies has also been applied.
+Annual reports are drawn up with due observation of the relevant international guidelines and best practices, the most important of these being the G3.1 guideline from the Global Reporting Initiative (GRI).
+The level at which we are currently apply the G3.1 guideline is B+ (on a scale from A to C).
+The ‘+’ is an indication that the information has been audited externally.
+The GRI reference table has been included, which shows where information concerning the indicators that are relevant to our business operations can be found in this report.
+The GRI sector supplement for airports has also been applied.

-The Dutch ministry of Finance has determined that, with effect from 2010, annual reports of state shareholdings must have at least GRI level C. With a B+, Schiphol not only satisfies this requirement but also meets its own targets in this respect.
-In addition, the annual reports of state shareholdings are required to be included in a survey of the Transparency Benchmark study group.
-In 2012, the benchmark was conducted by PwC on behalf of the ministry of Economic Affairs.
-We have participated in this survey since 2006.
-A total of 472 organisations submitted their 2011 annual reports for the Transparency Benchmark.
-Schiphol Group attained 47th place in the overall ranking.
+The Dutch ministry of Finance has determined that annual reports of state shareholdings must have at least GRI level C as of 2010.
+With a B+, Schiphol not only satisfies this requirement but also meets its own targets in this respect.
+Furthermore, annual reports of state shareholdings are required to be included in a survey of the Transparency Benchmark study group, a benchmark study that was conducted by PwC in 2013 and commissioned by the ministry of Economic Affairs.
+We have been participating in this study since 2006.
+A total of 460 organisations submitted their 2012 annual reports for the Transparency Benchmark, in which Schiphol Group's report ranked 30th (47th in 2012).

-- Aircraft stands adapted for FEGPs and PCAs during the year
+- Number of aircraft stands connected to FEGP and PCA during the year

 - Oxygen content of surface water

 - Drinking water consumption per passenger

 - Schiphol Aviation College